 A static variable is associated with the class as a whole rather than with specific instances of a class.

 Non-static variables take on unique values with each object instance.

-The paint() method supports painting via a Graphics object.
+- What is the difference between the paint() and repaint() methods?The paint() method supports painting via a Graphics object.
 The repaint() method is used to cause paint() to be invoked by the AWT painting thread.